Cody Latimer: XFL

+NFL

 Personal life

 His father, Colby, played college football at Bowling Green State University in the 1980s, and died from cancer in 2005.
 Latimer also lost his grandmother from cancer and raises donations for the American Cancer Society.
 On May 31, 2016, Latimer was arrested for an outstanding traffic ticket while police were investigating his complaint that he was a victim of domestic violence at the hands of his girlfriend.
 On May 16, 2020, Latimer was arrested in Colorado for assault in the second degree, illegal discharge of a firearm and reckless endangerment.